Project-j7/ProjectJ/README.md

 1) use 'npm run' in cmd to start both api and client simultaneously.
 2) To run app.py use command 'python app.py' in the cmd.
 3) Always run in this order -> app.py, api, client.
+4) Use Ctrl+C in cmd to stop the server.